P403n1x87/austin/README.md

 ![tui](art/austin-tui_wip.png)

-The current version only supports the 64-bit version of Python 3.6 on Linux-based operating systems that has not been compiled wit the `--enable-shared` flag.
-There is a plan to first support more Python versions, then the 32-bit architecture and finally more operating systems.
+The current version only supports the 64-bit versions of Python on Linux-based operating systems that have not been compiled with the `--enable-shared` flag.
+Support for the i386 architecture is next in line, and then there might be support for other operating systems too.

 > **NOTE** The TUI is still work in progress.
 Its main purpose is to provide
 > an example of how to use the output produce by Austin rather than an